 The famed violinist Gidon Kremer speaks with Culture.pl before the premiere of his ‘Chronicle of Current Events’ at POLIN in Warsaw, explaining his relationship with the music of Mieczysław Weinberg and his childhood fascination with Poland.

 Gidon Kremer (born 1947) is a violinist and conductor, and founder of the Kremerata Baltica Orchestra.
 He studied at the Moscow Conservatory under the legendary David Oistrakh.
 He is one of the leading interpreters of the music of Mieczysław Weinberg, dedicating several records to his work.
 Two of them, Symphonies Nos.
 2 & 21 and Chamber Music, released in 2019 on Deustche Grammophon with support from the Adam Mickiewicz Institute, were nominated for the International Classical Music Awards, the former also receiving a Grammy nomination.

-On 9th December 2019, POLIN Museum in Warsaw will premiere his 'Chronicle of Current Events'.
-A day later, he will appear at the National Philharmonic together with pianist Georgijs Osokins and violinist wiolonczelistką Giedrė Dirvanauskaitė.
+On 9th December 2019, POLIN Museum in Warsaw premiered his ‘Chronicle of Current Events’.
+A day later, he appeared at the National Philharmonic together with pianist Georgijs Osokins and violinist wiolonczelistką Giedrė Dirvanauskaitė.

 Filip Lech: When did you first hear about Mieczysław Weinberg?